Emotions and Judgment: Argumentation, Biases and Public Affairs

 Manuel de Pinedo

-This is a sample of possible issues to be considered:
+This is a sample of possible theoretical, methodological and applied topics to be considered:

 - Disagreements: epistemic and normative disagreements; laypersons and experts; facts and values